|Distance (km)||Ascent (metres)||Number of days|

 Wild camping is legally allowed in Scotland if practised responsibly under the Scottish Outdoor Access Code.

-Carradale Bikes and Buggies hire out mountain bikes, and the buggies are mobility aids so that anyone with walking difficulties can still get the benefit of exploring the Kintyre Way.
+Carradale Bikes and Buggies hire out electric and mountain bikes, also buggies as mobility aids so that anyone with walking difficulties can still get the benefit of exploring the Kintyre Way.
 Complete walking holidays are provided by several companies:

 Citylink runs a regular coach service from Glasgow, serving four of the main points on the trail: Tarbert, Clachan, Tayinloan and Campbeltown, with 5 journeys each way, 7 days a week.
 Booking is advisable.